Or of Nitria: Desert reclusion

 Or's early life remains unknown.
 He was likely born in the late 3rd or early 4th century.
-The name "Or" is of Hebrew origin (אור), meaning "light, brilliance".

 Most of his recorded life comes from Jerome's account of him in the History of the Monks of Egypt.
 Or was known for his extreme love for mankind, his hospitality, and his humility.
 He lived for the majority of his life in austere asceticism as a solitary hermit in the deserts of Dalga.
 The Vitae Patrum says, "He had lived at first in a remote part of the desert, practicing many works of abstinence, before founding a monastery not far from the city."
 Jerome says, "When formerly the blessed man lived in the desert of Dalga he used to eat roots and herbs, and to drink water when he was able, and he passed the whole time of his life in prayer and praise... he ate only once a week."
 Nikolaj Velimirović writes, "He especially endeavored never to speak an untruth.
 He had great temptations from the demons, but overpowered them all, soberly and courageously."